Many families today are looking for a dog that is friendly, good with kids, and easy to train.

 However, it does raise a second question that needs to be answered: What causes people to be allergic to dogs in the first place?

 The simple answer is dander.
-Dander is caused by
+Dander is caused by the dead skin cells that are shed by dogs and other animals, including humans.

 While goldendoodles tend to have less dander due to their curlier and shorter hair, it is important to understand that maintaining low dander levels is accomplished mostly with proper and regular grooming, trimming, and brushing.